Metal Stamping

 Q: Can you stamp parts with tight tolerances?

-A: Yes, our tool die systems and first article inspection (FAI) processes help ensure tight tolerance control.
+A: Yes, our tool die systems and first article inspection (FAI) processes ensure tight tolerance control.

 Q: What makes Nexams reliable in metal stamping?

-A: NEXAMS offers decades of experience, certified processes, advanced metal fabrication technology, and a track record of delivering projects to metal stamping industrial standard.
+A: NEXAMS offers decades of experience, certified processes, advanced metal fabrication technology, and a track record of delivering projects to metal stamping industrial standard while supporting vendors, suppliers, and manufacturers ethically and efficiently.